Large, fast and accurate HI intensity maps with latent overlap diffusion

-Alongside several technical efforts mainly focussed on foreground modelling and mitigation, refining the forecast capabilities of 21 cm IM, both as a standalone probe and in combination with other cosmological observables, is crucial (e.g. \cite{carucci_cross-correlation_2017,berti_21cm_2023,berti24}).
+Alongside several technical efforts mainly focused on foreground modeling and mitigation, refining the forecast capabilities of 21 cm IM, both as a standalone probe and in combination with other cosmological observables, is crucial (e.g~\citep{carucci_cross-correlation_2017,berti_21cm_2023,berti24}).
 These forecasts are essential not only for strengthening the scientific case for 21 cm IM radio cosmology, but also in order to optimize the design and strategy of upcoming surveys.
-The theoretical modelling of the 21 cm signal follows three different approaches: halo models (see \cite{padmanabhan_hi_2023}), perturbation theory (e.g. \citep{obuljen23}) or hydrodynamical simulations of structure formation incorporating the relevant physical processes (e.g. \citep{villaescusa-navarro_ingredients_2018}).
+The theoretical modeling of the 21 cm signal follows three different approaches: halo models (see~\citet{padmanabhan_hi_2023}), perturbation theory (e.g.~\citep{obuljen23}) or hydrodynamical simulations of structure formation incorporating the relevant physical processes (e.g.~\citep{villaescusa-navarro_ingredients_2018}).
 Each of these methods has both advantages and disadvantages.
-For example, modelling the IM signal requires both large volumes and high resolution to fully resolve the physics of the small mass ($\sim$ 10$^{10}$ M$_{\odot}/h$) dark matter haloes that host HI.
-This is difficult to achieve with full hydrodynamical simulations due to the range of scales, which can be covered by halo models at the expenses of accuracy at small and intermediate scales, although progress in neural-based modeling has been recently achieved at large scales and for large volumes~\cite{teachingdarkmatter,dreams,charm} .
-Thus, a method capable of learning the small scale physics from state-of-the-art simulations while at the same time reaching large scales and volumes would be of great importance.
+For example, modeling the IM signal requires both large volumes and high resolution to fully resolve the physics of the small mass ($\sim$ 10$^{10}$ M$_{\odot}/h$) dark matter halos that host HI, something that is difficult to achieve with full hydrodynamical simulations due to the range of scales. {In the context of halo models, extensive work has been expended to study the mass limit for halos to retain HI, for example by looking at the damped Lyman-$\alpha$ systems statistics, both from the point of view of halo models~\citep{Padmanabhan_2016} and observationally~\citep{Dev_2023,Obuljen_2019}}. {In addition to these semi-analytical and perturbative frameworks, several forward-modeling approaches have been developed to predict the HI field directly from dark-matter simulations by prescribing or calibrating the $M_{\rm HI}(M)$ relation and other parameters on observations or hydrodynamical runs~\citep[e.g.][]{hitz2025fastsimulationcosmologicalneutral,li2022theoreticalmodelsatomichydrogen,spinelli_atomic_2020}.
+These methods however extend predictions to large volumes by applying calibrated prescriptions for the HI–halo connection, rather than learning the full field-level mapping from simulations. } Thus, a method capable of learning the small scale physics from state-of-the-art simulations while at the same time reaching large scales and volumes would be of great importance.